Sharon Stone reveals what Harry and Meghan are like as neighbours in old interview

 The couple also attracted criticism recently after they were branded “disaster tourists” in search of a a “photo op” when they were pictured consoling victims of the catastrophic Los Angeles wildfires.

-In a post shared on X (Twitter), Arrested Development star Jason Bateman took issue with the pair’s appearance in Pasadena, writing: “Meghan Markle and Harry are no better than ambulance chasers.
+In a post shared on X (Twitter), Arrested Development star Justine Bateman took issue with the pair’s appearance in Pasadena, writing: “Meghan Markle and Harry are no better than ambulance chasers.

 “What a repulsive ‘photo op’ they achieved.
 They are ‘touring the damage’?
 Are they politicians now?
 They don’t live here; they are tourists.
 Disaster Tourists.”